 Major Junctions: US 89, AZ 67, AZ 389

 US 89A originally went over the Colorado River on the 1928 Navajo Bridge.
-A new bridge was built in 1993, but people can still walk on the old bridge.
+A new bridge was opened in 1995, but people can still walk on the old bridge.